INTRODUCING RICHARD KEITH STEINER WOODBLOCK PRINTMAKER Chinshi Yu-shih, art critic

 Group Shows, small (selected)

-1983, organized two person show, Hotel Sunflower Gallery, Kyoto (with Mariko Sahara)
+1983 Two person show, Hotel Sunflower Gallery, Kyoto (with Mariko Sahara) 1997 Three person show, Mainichi Newspaper Hall, Kyoto

 Group Shows, large (selected)